pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 Sanabria and Bernstein both require a little stretch from the listener.
 In casting Jose Carreras, the renowned Spanish tenor as Tony, Bernstein asks us to believe in him as a former Jet despite his noble Catalan accent that remains undiminished when he sings in English.
 And Sanabria doesn’t veer from the Latin sound when the orchestra portrays the Jets.
 Traditionally we think of the Jets in terms of rock ’n roll or the blues while the Sharks are exclusively Latin.
 So we have to listen intently to make distinctions.
 That little stretch is part of what society should be doing right now.

-“It’s not an opera”
+### "It's not an opera"

-“It’s not an opera,” Bernstein told the New York Times on the eve of his recording project.
-“It’s a work on its way towards being one.”
+"It's not an opera," Bernstein told _The New York Times_ on the eve of his recording project.
+"It's a work on its way towards being one."
 Bernstein moved it along that path with the casting of Carreras, Kiri Te Kanawa as Maria and most effectively Tatiana Troyanos as Anita, lover of the Sharks leader, Bernardo.
 Te Kanawa settled on a mature yet convincingly girlish sound and maintained a credible accent throughout.
 Troyanos reveling in a mezzo middle range incorporated infectious rhythm and lavishly articulated speech bringing Anita to vivid life.
-Marilyn Horne came in for a rueful “Somewhere” that inhabited its own island of vocal serenity.
+Marilyn Horne came in for a rueful "Somewhere" that inhabited its own island of vocal serenity.

 Photo Troyanos, Bernstein, Ti Kanawa, Carreras